dentrodailha96/Notes_Obsidian/Linux/Manual.md

 - Fresh, isolated environment (root's own HOME, PATH, profile)
 - Boots up cleanly, doesn't care about what you had before
 - More "complete" and self-contained
 - Like a VM with its own full OS layer

+### create empty file

+- touch

 ### get the timezone from the computer
 - timedatectl